My love of debate started with a five-day summer camp at the New York City Urban Debate League while in middle school.

 “Eloquence Academy aims to address the United Nations’ fourth sustainable development goal: quality education.
 Our students are always seeking to learn more about themselves, their peers, and the world around them.
 On this journey of inquiry, we support each student holistically.”

-Take a moment to hear from Spencer Chaisanguanthum as he shares insights into Eloquence Academy, its mission, and people, all of whom he is proud to lead everyday.
+Take a moment to hear from Spencer Chaisanguanthum as he shares insights into Eloquence Academy, its mission, and his team, all of whom he is proud to lead everyday.
+To learn more and stay connected with our ever-expanding community, please explore our website and follow along on our social media.

 Full Biography

-Previously, Spencer served in a number of leadership roles at nonprofit organizations.
-Most recently, he was a Student Leader at the New York City Urban Debate League (NYCUDL) where he studied the latest debate-inspired instructional practices, developed innovative curriculum, engaged directly with middle school students, and attended the NYCUDL Summer Leadership Institute.
+Previously, Spencer served in a number of senior leadership roles at nonprofit organizations.
+Most recently, he was a Student Leader at the New York City Urban Debate League (NYCUDL).
+He studied the latest debate-inspired instructional practices, developed innovative curriculum, engaged directly with middle school students, and attended the NYCUDL Summer Leadership Institute.
 Additionally, Spencer brings several years of experience teaching history at the New-York Historical Society and in public service roles at the New York City Council, the New York State Supreme Court, and Civics Unplugged.

 For more than a decade, Spencer competed on and led the debate team at the Dalton School.
 In Public Forum Debate, he ranked as high as top 1% in the nation, notably placing first at the University of Michigan Tournament and second at the Lakeland Invitational and University of Kentucky Invitational.
 Spencer qualified twice for both the New York State Championships and the Tournament of Champions.